adicaluga/RainCheckr/README.md

 - 🌡️ Temperature Unit Toggle
   Toggle between Celsius and Fahrenheit without making additional API requests.

 - 🎨 Custom UI & Styling
-  - Purple–pink gradient background
+  - Dark navy gradient background with subtle purple accents
-  - Styled input fields and buttons
+  - Glassmorphism-inspired card layout with blur and transparency
-  - Card-based layout with subtle shadows
+  - Consistently styled input fields and buttons for a cohesive user experience

 - 🖼️ Dynamic Weather Icons
   Weather icons are fetched directly from the OpenWeatherMap API and are hidden until valid weather data is displayed.